itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         shuffle_data=True
     )

-This is just a syntax simplification that allows to avoid ``layer.join`` function usage.
+This is just a syntax simplification that allows avoiding ``layer.join`` function usage.

 Small networks can be defined with a help of inline operator.